 Therefore, if you would like to make changes to Directory Information, you must consider which version of Guide you want edited.
 If the Directory Information changes do not go into effect until June 1, 2023, then it is enough to edit only in the development environment at next-guide.wisc.edu.
 However, if you want the changes to go live immediately, you must also request the change to the live version at guide.wisc.edu following the instructions above.

-If it is easier for you, you may request the Graduate School's Academic Planning PA edit the Directory Information in both environments for you, but please specify this in your request.
+If it is easier for you, you may request the Graduate School's Academic Planning email account edit the Directory Information in both environments for you, but please specify this in your request.

-If you have any questions about this process, please contact the Graduate School's Academic Planning PA.
+If you have any questions about this process, please contact the Graduate School's Academic Planning email account.

 For training on your own, the Registrar's Office has created a Canvas course that introduces you to the Guide, Lumen, and teaches you how to edit.
 In addition, there is a separate KnowledgeBase for Lumen.

-Finally, Emily Reynolds is holding several Open Labs this fall on a drop-in, first-come, first-serve basis to answer your specific Guide editing questions.
+Finally, Emily Reynolds is holding several Open Labs on a drop-in, first-come, first-serve basis to answer your specific Guide editing questions.
 You may bring questions and work related to both Governed and Non-Governed Content, with admissions changes for the midcycle update being prioritized through September 1, and Non-Governed Content getting priority through February 1.